Introduction

 Faith is Submissive

 Whether you realize this or not, faith, the nature of faith, is entirely submissive.
-True faith is all about someone giving their trust to someone or to something, right?
+True faith is all about someone putting your complete trust in someone or to something.

 Submitting one’s trust